pdorrell/sentence-word-search/docs/design.md

 * The application parses the sentence into words.
 * The application populates a word search grid with the words from the sentence.
 The size of the grid is based on what size fits comfortably onto their screen, with a minimum size of 8x8 and maximum of 20x20.
+  (This size is determined at the moment that the user enters the topic word, so it won't change if the user resizes their screen.)
 * All positions in the grid not populated from the sentence words are filled with random letters.
 * The application presents the sentence where each word not yet solved by the user is shown as some non-character (eg a large black dot).
 So, for example, "I like eating cake." is presented as "● ●●●● ●●●●●● ●●●."